JTP75/justbot/src/tools/README.md

 # Tools Module

-The `tools` module provides a framework for integrating custom tools into rustbot.
+The `tools` module provides a framework for integrating custom tools into Puetce.
 These tools allow the AI agent to perform tasks according to the tool specifications.
 This directory contains tool definitions, implementations, and management utilities.

 ## Modules